 Percent Eligible For Free Lunch

-The teacher population of 10 teachers has declined by 9% over five school years.
+The teacher population of 12 teachers has grown by 9% over five school years.

 Total Classroom Teachers